thisisyinka/rectangular-card/README.md

 ## Vertical Card Design

 A simple vertical card design 😊.
+You can view it [here](https://thisisyinka.github.io/rectangular-card/)